- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Shopping in Oslo

 Oslo is a shopper’s paradise, as it’s filled with boutiques and shopping centres.
-That said, it is one of the most expensive cities in the world, so expats might be shocked when they realise how much they can spend in Oslo.
+That said, it is one of the most expensive cities in the world, so expats might be shocked when they realise how much and how quickly they can spend in Oslo.

 Most shops in Oslo are open weekdays 10am to 5pm, and Saturdays 9am to 3pm.
 Many shopping centres have extended opening hours from 10am to 9pm from Monday to Friday and 10am to 6pm on Saturdays.
 Most shops are closed on Sundays.